-The combatant may simply turn and flee at up to twice their Movement allowance directly away from their opponent(s), foregoing any Action that round.
-Each Engaged opponent gets an Easy (+20%) free attack that the disengaging combatant may NOT oppose.
+A combatant can turn and flee at up to twice their Movement allowance directly away from their opponent(s), foregoing any Action that round.
+Each Engaged opponent gets an Easy (+20%) free attack that the disengaging combatant CANNOT oppose.

 Criticals and Fumbles in Combat